Aswang: The vampire

-The vampire aswang disguises itself as a beautiful woman.
+The vampire aswang takes on the appearance of a beautiful woman.
 It shares a diet of blood with vampires from Western cultures; however, it differs in that it sucks blood using a proboscis-like tongue rather than sharpened teeth.
-Furthermore, aswang do not reside in tombs.
+Furthermore, aswang does not reside in tombs.
 Some live in forests far from human communities, but the aswang can infiltrate human society by marrying into a community, either slowly draining their husband of blood or using him strictly as a hideout and leaving at night to raid other villages, thereby maintaining their cover.
 One example of a vampire aswang is the Tagalog mandurugo, said to live in the region of Capiz.

 The viscera sucker

-The viscera sucker, also known as manananggal, is said to have a diet of internal organs, or the phlegmatic discharge of the sick.
-Like the vampire aswang, it consumes its food with its tongue, narrow and tubular, but not pointed like the vampire.
+The viscera sucker, also known as a manananggal, is said to have a diet of internal organs or the phlegmatic discharge of the sick.
+Like the vampire aswang, it consumes its food with its tongue, which is narrow and tubular but not pointed like that of the vampire.
 By day, it takes the shape of an attractive, light-skinned, and long-haired woman.
-By night, it grows wings and segments itself, leaving behind its body from the waist downwards.
+At night, it grows wings and segments itself, leaving behind its body from the waist downwards.
 It takes great care to hide its lower half, then flies in searches for victims.
-It is particularly attracted to the fetuses growing inside pregnant women.
-Viscera suckers are said to live in domiciles deep in the jungle, if not the trees themselves.
+It is particularly attracted to fetuses developing inside pregnant women.Viscera suckers are said to live in domiciles deep in the jungle, if not the trees themselves.
 But like the vampire aswang, most infiltrate human communities via marriage.

 The weredog

 Maximo Ramos refers to this category as the weredog, though the creature does not necessarily transform into a dog.
-Ramos reasons that the werecreature of a given region is named after their most ferocious creature.
+Ramos reasons that the creature of a given region is named after their most ferocious creature.
 As such, for example, Europe has werewolves, India has weretigers, and Africa has wereleopards.
 The Philippines has no indigenous wolf population, thus making weredog the more appropriate term.
-Like the previous aswang, the weredog infiltrates villages and turns into a creature by night, around midnight.
+Like the previous aswang, the weredog infiltrates villages and turns into a creature at night, around midnight.
 The creature is most commonly a dog, but a cat or pig is also possible.
-The weredog then kills and eats people, particularly pregnant women on the road in the night, and do not let their long hair hang loose.
+The weredog then kills and eats people, particularly pregnant women on the road at night, and does not let their long hair hang loose.
 (Doing so is said to protect against these aswang.)
 The weredog is said to develop a taste for human flesh by eating food spat on, or licked, by another weredog.
 (The same is said of the viscera sucker.)
 Unlike the previous aswang, the weredog does not infiltrate human communities through marriage, but as a traveler of some sort, such as a peddler or a construction labourer.